A mature content production process reduces churn, improves constancy and improves quality.

 For example, this may include capturing the benefits or use cases that lead to the feature being developed.

 3) Collaborate with the technical authoring team

-To improve the velocity of content production, technical authors working in an agile process rely on collaborative authoring techniques.
+To improve the velocity of content production, technical authors working in an agile content development process rely on collaborative authoring techniques.
 By using detailed style guides and content models, teams of authors can quickly produce high quality content.

 The marketing team should be involved in defining the style guides, content models and templates, to ensure consistency across all customer communication, as well as to eliminate the need to repurpose content later.

 In addition, the marketing team can create and review relevant content.

 4) Streamline internal communications to even out workloads

 Agile processes typically rely on demos to communicate changes to the product.
 But this method is not practical for communicating to the organisation as a whole.
 By ensuring features are documented as they are created, information can be made available for those who can’t attend the demo.

 The marketing team gets information about new features sooner, giving them more time to develop campaigns, and new staff to both engineering and marketing departments can get up to speed more quickly.

 5) Insist on an online-first strategy for product information